asyncapi/template-for-generator-templates/README.md

 #### Render set of files

-Using the React render engine you can return from template an array of File components.
+Using the React render engine you can from the template file return an array of File components.
 It's very helpful when you want to render several files with a given structure but with different input data.
-Check out [template/schemas/$schema-example.js](template/schemas/$schema-example.js) file to see an example how you render an array of files:
+Check out [template/schemas/$schema-example.js](template/schemas/$schema-example.js) file to see an example on how you render an array of files:

 ```js
 /*